Ethical Best Practices for Recovery Addiction Counselors

 Choosing an Addictions Counselor in Canada

 In order to choose a counselor, it is advisable to see if that counselor has a certification of some kind.
-It is quite hard to obtain this information as government regulations vary as to counselors.
+It is quite hard to obtain this information as government regulations vary for counselors.

-However, there are associations who are trying to establish benchmarks for levels of service offered by addictions counselors.
+However, there are associations that are trying to establish benchmarks for levels of service offered by addictions counselors.

 Click here to locate an addictions counselor in your area of Canada so that you may obtain specific information about the counselor and the status of his/her certification.